The Comsat Angels

-The Comsat Angels were an English post-punk band from Sheffield, England, initially active from 1978 to 1995.
+The Comsat Angels were an English post-punk band from Sheffield, South Yorkshire, initially active from 1978 to 1995.
 Their music has been described as "abstract pop songs with sparse instrumentation, many of which were bleak and filled with some form of heartache".
 They have been credited as being an influence on later post-punk revival bands such as Blacklist, Bell Hollow, Editors and Interpol.

 The Comsat Angels toured heavily in the UK and western Europe, especially in the Netherlands; the band's two concerts in August 1982 in Iceland had a strong influence on the music scene in Reykjavík.
 They also toured the United States twice.
 Their music has been extensively reissued and recompiled since 1995 by various record labels.

 History

 Early years

 Named after the J. G. Ballard short story "The Comsat Angels", the foursome's original lineup (lasting from 1978 to 1992) consisted of Stephen Fellows (vocals, guitar), Mik Glaisher (drums), Kevin Bacon (bass) and Andy Peake – (keyboards).

 They debuted in 1979 with the "Red Planet" three-track single.
 This release attracted Polydor A&R man Frank Neilson and the band signed a three-album recording contract.
-These three albums – Waiting for a Miracle (1980), which included the single "Independence Day", probably their best known song, Sleep No More (1981) and Fiction (1982) – are regarded by some as their best, but only sold modestly.
+These three albums – Waiting for a Miracle (1980), which included the single "Independence Day", probably their best known song, Trouser Press reported in a review that "Waiting For a Miracle" was hailed in one UK paper as the greatest debut LP of all time, it remains a stunning masterwork,Sleep No More (1981) and Fiction (1982) – are regarded by some as their best, but only sold modestly.

 In their early years, the group shared live stages with bands like Siouxsie and the Banshees, Yellow Magic Orchestra, Depeche Mode, U2 (an 18-date tour in 1981), Captain Beefheart, the Sound, Wall of Voodoo and Gang of Four.
 In 1982, they performed two songs on BBC Television's the Old Grey Whistle Test.
 A U.S. tour in 1982 had to be cancelled after a week, due to Bacon contracting appendicitis.